SchoemanClaudia/D20Bingo/README.md

     - Modifying aspect ratio on all images used, by specifying exact sizes with space needed improved the CLS.
     - Adding styling for the previous roller number panel, by specifying the space needed avoids content shifting when panel appears on dice roll.
     - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disapeared and re-appeared during game play.
+    - Modifying the accordian sections for rules to a modal, this eliminated the large layout shifts when testing lighhouse diagnosticsby.

+  - After fixing above attributes, the sites performance and accessiblity was great.

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)